Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

 You can conjure and launch multiple projectiles at once when you reach higher levels: two projectiles at 5th level, three projectiles at 11th level, and four projectiles at 17th level.
 You can hurl the projectiles at the same target or at different ones.
 Make a separate attack roll for each projectiles.

 This spell will change appereance and behaviours depending on what Starry Form you are currently on, if a Starry Form grants additional effects when you hit your ally with it, you can ignore rolling for attack against your ally.

-*(star map from Circle of Star Druid, this component can't be replaced by other arcane focus)

 ## 3rd Level: Spire's Resonance